SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/anyon_qpu.md

 # Running a Circuit on Real Hardware

-In the [previous tutorial](virtual_qpu.md), we learnt how to run a quantum circuit on a virtual QPU.
-We also learnt that every QPU driver should adhere to the `AbstractQPU` API.
+In the [previous tutorial](virtual_qpu.md), we learned how to execute a quantum circuit on a virtual QPU.
+We also learned that every QPU object should adhere to the `AbstractQPU` interface.

-In this tutorial, we will learn how to submit a job to real hardware.
-At the moment, we have only implemented the driver for Anyon's quantum processors but we welcome contributions from other members of the community, as well as other hardware vendors to use `Snowflurry` with a variety of machines.
+In this tutorial, we will learn how to submit a job to a real quantum processor.
+At the moment, we have only implemented QPU types for Anyon's quantum processors.
+However, we welcome contributions from other members of the community.
+We also invite other hardware vendors to use `Snowflurry` for their quantum processors.

 ## Anyon QPU

 !!! note
 	This tutorial is written for the selected partners and users who have been granted access to Anyon's hardware.

-The current release of `Snowflurry` supports Anyon's Yukon quantum processor (see [`AnyonYukonQPU`](@ref)) which is made from an array of 6 tunable superconducting transmon qubits interleaved with 5 tunable couplers.
-The following generation of QPU, called [`AnyonYamaskaQPU`](@ref) is also implemented, in which 12 qubits are arranged in a lattice, along with 14 couplers.
+The current release of `Snowflurry` supports Anyon's Yukon quantum processor (see [`AnyonYukonQPU`](@ref)).
+The processor consists of an array of 6 tunable superconducting transmon qubits interleaved with 5 tunable couplers.
+The following generation of QPU, called Yamaska (see [`AnyonYamaskaQPU`](@ref)), is also supported in `Snowflurry`.
+This QPU contains 24 qubits and 35 couplers that are positioned in a two-dimensional lattice.

-We can start by defining a `qpu` variable to point to the host computer that will queue jobs on the quantum processor and provide it with user credentials.
-A valid project_id is also required to submit jobs on Anyon infrastructure:
+We can start by defining a `qpu` variable that points to the host computer that will queue jobs and submit them to the quantum processor:

 ```jldoctest anyon_qpu_tutorial; output = false
 using Snowflurry